 Creating handcrafted jewelry that is well made but also safe for the wearer is a top priority for beaders.
 Most of the time, that means trying to make sure strung and woven components can't easily get snagged and break or scratch the people wearing the jewelry.
 It also means understanding the potentially harmful additives used in jewelry components and if they pose a risk while making the jewelry or to people while they are wearing the jewelry.

 One concern is the possibility of lead in jewelry components and beads.
 Lead exposure can be very dangerous, especially for children.
 If you make jewelry, you should understand the risk of lead, the laws associated with it, and what manufacturers have done to limit the potential for exposure.

 Lead Exposure Consequences

-There is federal law that says acceptable levels of lead in children's products, including jewelry.
+There is federal law that mandates acceptable levels of lead in children's products, including jewelry.
 In addition, California has one of the strictest laws governing acceptable levels of lead in adult jewelry sold in California.

-How is Lead Used in Jewelry Components?
+How Is Lead Used in Jewelry Components?

 Do All Crystal and Glass Beads Contain Lead?

 Traditionally, crystal beads and components, such as those from leading crystal manufacturer Swarovski, do contain lead in the form of lead oxide.
 According to a lead information sheet from Halstead Bead, Inc., a well-known supplier of crystal beads, this lead cannot be absorbed directly through the skin, only by ingestion or inhalation.
 In the past, Swarovski has stated that the lead is bound up within a glass matrix that prevents it from rubbing off.
 However, Swarovski still emphasizes that their crystal beads should not be used by children.